NitinGuptaXebia/WeatherAppiOS/README.md

 # WeatherAppiOS
 Weather, everybody wants to know how it is going to be during the week.
 Will it be rainy, windy, or sunny?
+Stay connected to the latest in weather forecasting with  Weather.
+This free, weather app now and features , available for more countries and for more minutes than any other minute-by-minute precipitation forecast.
+Supporting Apple iPhone, this app offers the same world-class, synchronized app experience across all your iOS devices.
 ## Requirements

 * [Xcode 8.3](https://developer.apple.com/xcode/)